Bruce Polen

-Bruce Polen (born October 22, 1951) is a former American football player and coach.
-He was the tenth head football coach at Pittsburg State University in Pittsburg, Kansas, serving for two seasons, from 1982 until 1983, compiling a record of 13–6.
+Bruce Polen (born October 22, 1951) is an American former college football coach who was the tenth head football coach at Pittsburg State University in Pittsburg, Kansas, serving for two seasons, from 1982 until 1983, compiling a record of 13–6.
+He played college football for the William Penn Statesmen.
+He was selected by the Oakland Raiders Polen in the 14th round of the 1973 NFL draft.

 Playing career

 Polen was born in Dennison, Ohio, but later moved to Lee's Summit, Missouri.
 He played football at and graduated from Lee's Summit High School in 1969.
 He was not heavily recruited out of high school and attended William Penn College in Oskaloosa, Iowa.
 Polen was a four-year starter at defensive back on the football under head coach Ron Randleman, and also played baseball and ran track.
 He was selected by the Associated Press as a first-team defensive back on the 1972 Little All-America college football team.

-The Oakland Raiders selected Polen in the fourteenth round of the 1973 NFL Draft, but cut him prior to the start of the season.
+The Oakland Raiders selected Polen in the 14th round of the 1973 NFL draft, but cut him prior to the start of the season.
 The Kansas City Chiefs signed him the following year, but he suffered an injury to his left knee during spring camp.
 Polen underwent two surgeries, in 1974 and 1975, but the Chiefs cut him afterwards when he failed a physical.
 In 1978 successfully sued the Research Medical Center in Kansas City, Missouri, for botching the post-surgery physical therapy on his knee and ending his playing career.